edwinb/Idris2-boot/docs/updates/updates.rst

 Idris 1 worked very hard to resolve ambiguous names, by type, even if this involved some complicated interaction with interface resolution.
 This could sometimes be the cause of long type checking times.
-Idris 2 simplifies this, at the cost of requiring more programmer annotations on ambiguous names.
+Idris 2 simplifies this, at the cost of sometiemes requiring more programmer annotations on ambiguous names.

 As a general rule, Idris 2 will be able to disambiguate between names which have different concrete return types (such as data constructors), or which have different concrete argument types (such as record projections).
 It may struggle to resolve ambiguities if one name requires an interface to be resolved.
-It will postpone resolution if a name can't be resolved immediately, but unlike Idris 1, it won't attempt significant backtracking
+It will postpone resolution if a name can't be resolved immediately, but unlike Idris 1, it won't attempt significant backtracking.
+If you have deeply nested ambiguous names (beyond a small threshold, default 3) Idris 2 will report an error.
+You can change this threshold with a directive, for example:

+.. code_block:: idris

+    %ambiguity_depth 10

+However, in such circumstances it is almost certainly a better idea to disambiguate explicitly.

-If you get an ambiguous name error, generally the best approach is to give the namespace explicitly.
+Indeed in general, if you get an ambiguous name error, the best approach is to give the namespace explicitly.
 You can also rebind names locally:

 .. code-block:: idris